 “We are resolved to free the human race from the tyranny of poverty and want and to heal and secure our planet.
 We are determined to take the bold and transformative steps which are urgently needed to shift the world on to a sustainable and resilient path.
 As we embark on this collective journey, we pledge that no one will be left behind.”

-These words are in the preamble of the Sustainable Development Goals, a global to-do list that 193 world leaders adopted at the United Nations last year to end extreme poverty, reduce inequalities, and protect the environment.
+These words are in the preamble of the Sustainable Development Goals, a global to-do list that 193 world leaders adopted at the United Nations in 2015 to end extreme poverty, reduce inequalities, and protect the environment.

 The phrase, “no one left behind,” appears throughout the text and is the theme of the first-annual High-Level Political Forum on Sustainable Development, which is the UN’s central platform for follow-up and review of the global goals.

 So what does “no one left behind” mean, and why is it important?
 We talked to Mara van Loggerenberg, the UN Foundation’s Senior Manager of Policy Initiatives, for answers.

 What does “no one left behind” mean in context of the Sustainable Development Goals?

 The pledge to leave no one behind is embedded at the heart of the Sustainable Development Goals.
 It means that the international community has agreed to make a concerted effort to identify and lift up those who are furthest behind first.
 This means targeting the most vulnerable people who societies so often miss: from youth, and especially girls; to refugees and migrants; to rural farmers and indigenous populations – and so many others living on the margins of society.

 It’s about giving voice to those who are furthest behind, but who stand to gain the most as we embark on implementing this ambitious agenda over the next 15 years.

 Why is the emphasis on leaving no one behind significant?